Enshrouded

-Enshrouded is a survival action role-playing game by Keen Games for PlayStation 5, Windows and Xbox Series X/S. It launched in early access in January 2024 for Windows and is set to be officially released in 2026.
+Enshrouded is a survival and action role-playing game by Keen Games for Microsoft Windows.
+It launched in early access in January 2024 for PC, and is scheduled for a full release in October 2026 for PC and PlayStation 5, and in early 2027 for Xbox Series X and Series S.

 Gameplay

 Enshrouded is a survival action role-playing video game played from a third-person perspective.
 It supports up to 16 players at once.
 The game's world is set in Embervale, an open world which can be freely explored by players.
 The overworld is where players can build their bases, gather resources, and craft new equipment and gear.
 Players will be able to summon friendly non-playable characters to their base, who will then provide players with new crafting recipes and quests.
 Players can also explore areas which are covered by a thick layer of fog named "the Shroud".
 These areas are dangerous as they are filled with hostile monsters, and players can only stay within it for a limited period of time before their character dies; however, players can find valuable loot and treasure chests which regenerate regularly in the Shrouded area.

 Like other survival games, players need to manage their hunger and thirst level; however, hunger and thirst only affect the player character's efficiency in combat.
 Drinking water boosts the player's endurance, while eating food boosts their constitution.
 Enshrouded also has a sleep mechanic.
 Players can use a variety of weapons to defeat enemies, and they can dodge and parry hostile attacks.
 As players progress in the game, they will unlock new talents, further boosting their combat capabilities and allowing players to specialize in one of three Archetypes: Melee Focused, Magic Focused, and Ranged Focus.
 Each archetype has four specialties such as Barbarian, Wizard, or Hunter.
 They will unlock a glider and a grappling hook, both of which aid their traversal in the game's world.
 If the player character dies in the game, players will keep all of their equipped gear and crafted items, and only lose all of the raw resources they have collected.